 The SM1 or SM2 types of side-marker lamps may be used.

 6.18.2.
-Minimum number per side
+Number

-Such that the rules for longitudinal positioning are complied with.
+The minimum number per side shall be such that the rules for longitudinal positioning are complied with.

-The devices shall be type-approved according to the 00 or subsequent series of amendments to UN Regulation No. 91, or to the 00 or subsequent series of amendments to UN Regulation No. 148.
+The devices shall be type-approved according to the 00 or [any] subsequent series of amendments to UN Regulation No. 91, or to the 00 or any subsequent series of amendments to UN Regulation No. 148.

 6.18.3.
 Arrangement